bmeg/bmeg-dash/README.md

 ## App Structure

-Learn more about the repo organization [app-structure.md](app-structure.md)
+Learn more about the organization of this app at [app-structure.md](app-structure.md)

 ## Helpful Links